 Dr. Kim Johnson was until Carnival 2020 the Director of the Carnival Institute of Trinidad and Tobago.
 He is an accomplished journalist, author and researcher.
 He has directed and/or written several prize-winning films, including PAN!
 Our Music Odyssey.

-Dr. Johnson’s crowd funding Indiegogo campaign to print the second edition of “The Illustrated Story of Pan” launched on 3rd February 2020 and is due to be delivered to backers in February 2021.
+Dr. Johnson’s crowd funding Indiegogo campaign to print the second edition of “The Illustrated Story of Pan” launched on 3rd February 2020 and was delivered to backers in May 2021.
 This book charts the history of pan and includes profiles on two Bajans:

 - Cecil “Bajan Cecil” Ward, who first showed the steelband how to harmonise pans in 1946.

 - Lt.
-Joseph Nathaniel Griffiths of the Trinidad Police Band, who directed the first modern steel orchestra, the Trinidad All Steel Percussion Orchestra (TASPO) in 1951.
+Joseph Nathaniel Griffith of the Trinidad Police Band, who directed the first modern steel orchestra, the Trinidad All Steel Percussion Orchestra (TASPO) in 1951.

-Further information can be found here: The Illustrated Story of Pan: Support the Limited Second Edition.
+Further information can be found here: The Illustrated Story of Pan: Second Edition.